hashicorp/terraform-provider-tfe/website/docs/r/team_organization_members.html.markdown

 ---
 layout: "tfe"
-page_title: "Terraform Enterprise: tfe_team_organization_member"
+page_title: "Terraform Enterprise: tfe_team_organization_members"
-sidebar_current: "docs-resource-tfe-team-organization_member"
+sidebar_current: "docs-resource-tfe-team-organization_members"
 description: |-
-  Add or remove a user from a team.
+  Add or remove users from a team based on their organization memberships.
 ---

-# tfe_team_organization_member
+# tfe_team_organization_members

-Add or remove a team member using a [tfe_organization_membership](organization_membership.html).
+Add or remove one or more team members using a [tfe_organization_membership](organization_membership.html).

 ~> **NOTE** on managing team memberships: Terraform currently provides four